opencv/opencv/modules/core/doc/basic_structures.rst

     ..

-    As noted in the introduction to this chapter, ``create()``      allocates only a new array when the current array shape or type are different from the specified ones.
+    As noted in the introduction to this chapter, ``create()``      allocates only  a new array when the shape or type of the current array are different from the specified ones.

 *

-    Similarly to above, create a multi-dimensional array:
+    Create a multi-dimensional array:

     ::